2008rjiang/Lab-Safety-with-LLMs/README.md

 # Laboratory Safety Dataset and Multimodal Evaluation Framework

-This repository contains code, data samples, and evaluation scripts from our study:
+This repository contains the data samples from our study:
 “Evaluating Multimodal Large Language Models for Real-World Laboratory Safety Reasoning.”

 The project introduces the first large-scale dataset of authentic laboratory images annotated for safety compliance, laboratory type, and violation categories.
 It further benchmarks a range of multimodal large language models (MLLMs) in hazard detection and reasoning fidelity.